familiarcat/temporal-wake/temporal_wake_outline.md

 - Park's entire purpose evaporates
 - Reeves runs tactical assessment: "Sir, that ship has families.
 Children.
 It's what we were supposed to protect."
 - Park: "We protected something that didn't need us.
 We gave up everything for a mission that's obsolete."
+- Reeves: "Convoy sweep is due in forty‑eight hours.
+If we stay entangled here, we miss it."
+- Park: "No additional warps until we understand the convergence and stress advisories.
+We hold position and make it right when we can."
 - Reeves realizes: they're not soldiers anymore, they're ghosts of a war that ended decades ago
 - Chaplain Osei: "Perhaps your mission wasn't the escort.
 Perhaps it was to be here now."